Job Title: Community Organizer

 Skills, Abilities & Qualifications:

-- Spanish fluency is a plus, but not required.
+• Spanish fluency a plus, but not required.

 Compensation & Benefits

-- Additional 3 weeks holiday and summer break closures for the organization
+• Additional 3 weeks for organizational holiday and summer break closures

 To apply, please email your resume and cover letter to: